-HGA often publishes and presents on topics of conservation science and policy.
+HGA publishes and presents on a range of topics.
 Some recent examples include:

 Corporate Biodiversity Management

 Good Practices for the Collection of Biodiversity Baseline Data (2015): a guide developed for the Multilateral Financing Institutions (MFI) Biodiversity Working Group (including IFC, EBRD, IDB, World Bank, EIB, ADB, and AfDB) and the Cross Sector Biodiversity Initiative (ICMM, IPIECA, and Equator Principle Financial Institutions)

 Good Practices for Biodiversity Inclusive Impact Assessment and Management Planning (2015): the Multilateral Financing Institutions (MFI) Biodiversity Working Group (including IFC, IDB, World Bank, EIB, ADB, and AfDB)

 "Progress and challenges in consolidating the management of Amazonian protected areas and indigenous territories.": lessons learned from 15 years of philanthropic support to protected areas and indigenous territories in the Amazon Basin, published in Conservation Biology.

 "Staying the Course: How a long-term strategic donor initiative to conserve the Amazon has yielded outcomes of global significance": a reflection on how the principles of the Gordon and Betty Moore Foundation have supported the success of the Andes Amazon Initiative, published in The Foundation Review.